UML-Cyber-Security/ccdc2023/Summer_Presentations/Docker/README.md

 `--read-only` this makes the whole file system of the container read only, you can make portions writable if an app needs it with the -tmpfs or --mount --type=tmpfs --target=path flag, Note on windows and mac the -tmpfs flag does not work

-`--cap-drop=all1 this will drop all kernel capabilities that a container has, this is recommended action on all containers
+`--cap-drop=all` this will drop all kernel capabilities that a container has, this is recommended action on all containers

 `--cap-add=cap1 cap2 cap…` this will add kernel capabilities to a container